pzivich/Delicatessen/docs/Reference/M-Estimator.rst

 ===========
 Reference documentation for the M-Estimator available in ``delicatessen``.
 This is the main utility in the ``delicatessen`` library.
-For implementation of your own estimating equations with ``delicatessen``, see the documentation and examples provided in the 'Custom Estimating Equations' section.
+For implementation of your own estimating equations with ``delicatessen``, see the documentation and examples provided in the 'Custom Equations' section.

 M-Estimator